NeuroCAD: The Next-Generation CAD Platform Built on Mathematics, Not Legacy

 Traditional DFM (design for manufacturing) works as a post-design check: you model the part, then run an analysis tool, then fix the violations, then re-analyze.
 This loop is slow and error-prone.

 NeuroCAD’s manufacturing governance inverts the workflow.
-Process constraints — minimum wall thickness for metal AM, draft angles for injection molding, overhang limits for FDM — are declared as rules that actively govern geometry evolution.
-When you modify a surface, the kernel checks in real time whether the change violates any active constraint.
-If it does, the violation is surfaced immediately.
+Process constraints — minimum wall thickness for metal AM, draft angles for injection molding, overhang limits for FDM — are represented as rules inside the design state, not as a separate late-stage checklist.
+The current system has deterministic validation gates and evidence loops; the pilot-hardening work is turning those gates into broader interactive workflows across more manufacturing processes.

 The Integration Surface